letakeane/emotican-app/README.md

 <!-- This project is currently in development.
 Next steps are to create components and containers.
  -->
  This project is currently in an icebox and no further development is planned.
-The Azure facial emotion API this app is built on is no longer supported by Microsoft.

 ## Project Screen Shot(s)
 The initial wireframe/comp: